Billy-Spearman-WCCI/RaceCarExtension/README.md

 WriteCode==>AllTestsPass
 MakeImprovements-->|"Fail cheaply! `git restore .`"|AllTestsPass
 ```

+* If the job of code is to solve problems, then you can do that without inheritance or abstraction or anything else OO.
+    * It's completely fine to not start with OO code.
+    * Inheritance and abstraction and the rest are ways of *improving* your code.
+    * If abstraction and inheritance are the solution, readability is the problem.

 * To the extent TDD is utilized, all code is justified by some test.
 * The best time to use TDD is when you don't know how to otherwise begin.